Lara Hruska, Founding Partner

 Lara founded Cedar Law based on a holistic approach to school law informed by her unique background in education, social work, and the law.
 She is licensed to practice law in Washington and California.
 Lara received her JD from the University of Washington School of Law and also holds an MSW in Child and Family Welfare Policy from Columbia University, an MSEd in Special and General Childhood Education from Bank Street College of Education, and a BA in Peace and Conflict Studies from U.C.
 Berkeley.
 She has experience teaching children from pre-kindergarten through middle school in California, New York, and Louisiana, where she served as the founding special education director for two post-Katrina charter schools in New Orleans.

 Prior to forming Cedar Law in 2015, Lara worked at a Seattle litigation firm representing traditional school districts around the State of Washington with day-to-day general counsel advice and provided representation in state and federal litigation and administrative proceedings.
-She served on the board of the Washington Council of School Attorneys from 2013-2014 and the board of the Washington Women Lawyers from 2014-2016, and Chartwell School in Monterey, CA from 2017-2019.
+She served on the board of the Washington Council of School Attorneys from 2013-2014 and the board of the Washington Women Lawyers from 2014-2016, and Chartwell School in Monterey, CA from 2017-2022.
 Lara received the 2016 UW School of Law Women Leaders Award for Outstanding Achievement by a Young Lawyer.
-She was named a 2017, 2018, 2019, and 2020 Rising Star by Washington Super Lawyers.
+She has consistently been recognized as a Rising Star from 2017-2022 by Washington Super Lawyers.
 Lara currently serves on the board of the Mother Attorneys Mentoring Association (MAMAs) of Seattle.

 You can watch her 2016 oral argument on behalf of a student appellant in a special education matter before the U.S. Court of Appeals for the Ninth Circuit here.